Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Preliminaries

 \subsection{Pointer Networks for Left-to-Right Dependency Parsing}

-The left-to-right algorithm can be easily implemented by a Pointer Network \cite{Vinyals15} to perform non-projective dependency parsing.
-These sequence-to-sequence neural networks are able to learn the conditional probability of an output sequence of discrete numbers that correspond to positions from an input sequence.
+The left-to-right algorithm can be easily implemented by a Pointer Network \citep{Vinyals15} to undertake non-projective dependency parsing.
+Pointer Networks are one among the various recent neural models that seek to improve performance on various Artificial Intelligence tasks \citep{10.3389/fnins.2021.601109,10.3389/fnins.2022.850945}.
+These sequence-to-sequence neural networks are trained to output a sequence of positions (discrete numbers) from an input sequence of items.
 In our case, the output is the sequence $\mathbf{p} = p_1, p_2, \dots, p_n$ of values necessary to parameterize the \textsc{Shift-Attach}-$p$ transition and build a dependency graph for the input sentence $\mathbf{w} = w_1, \dots ,w_n$.
-These positions (or values of $p$ in the left-to-right transition system) are selected by a mechanism of attention \cite{Bahdanau2014} over the input sentence.
-This avoids having to keep a fixed size for the output dictionary, which will vary for each input sentence with respect to its length.
+These positions (or values of $p$ in the left-to-right transition system) are selected by an attention mechanism \citep{Bahdanau2014} over the input sentence.
+This avoids having to keep a fixed output dictionary size, which will vary for each input sentence with respect to its length.

-More specifically, the encoder-decoder architecture of the original left-to-right parser \cite{fernandez-gonzalez-gomez-rodriguez-2019-left} is designed as follows: \paragraph{Encoder} Given an input sentence $\mathbf{w} = w_1, \dots ,w_n$, each word $w_i$ is initially represented as $x_i$: i.e., a concatenation of character-level representations ($\mathbf{e}^c_i$) \dani{(extracted by max-pooling-based Convolutional Neural Networks \cite{Ma2016})}, POS tag embeddings ($\mathbf{e}^p_i$) and word embeddings ($\mathbf{e}^w_i$):
+More specifically, the encoder-decoder architecture of the original left-to-right parser \citep{fernandez-gonzalez-gomez-rodriguez-2019-left} is designed as follows: \paragraph{Encoder} Given an input sentence $\mathbf{w} = w_1, \dots ,w_n$, each word $w_i$ is initially represented as $x_i$: i.e., a concatenation of character-level representations ($\mathbf{e}^c_i$) (extracted by max-pooling-based Convolutional Neural Networks \citep{Ma2016}), POS tag embeddings ($\mathbf{e}^p_i$) and word embeddings ($\mathbf{e}^w_i$):